 In September 2015 I noticed that I had climbed to the highest point in 13 countries and in that moment my 100countryhighpoints adventure was born!

 My adventure not only involves climbing to the highest point in Every European country, but also to the highest point in Africa (Kilimanjaro 5895m) and South America (Aconcagua 6962m) along with many more countries around the world.

-I had climbed 40 country high points by the end of 2016 with the aim of climbing 20 country high points per year.
-Therefore by the end of 2019 I will have climbed to the highest point in 100 countries.
+I had climbed 40 country high points by the end of 2016 with the aim of climbing ~20 country high points per year.
+Therefore by 2020 I will have climbed to the highest point in 100 countries.
 Although knowing me I won't be able to stop at 100!

 Some of the higher and more obscure mountains I will be climbing include;

 |Vietnam||Fan Si Pan||3143||10,312|